WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ## 85 Views in apache_logs schema
 ![apache_logs_view_list.png](./assets/apache_logs_view_list.png)

 The schema has many useful views of Import, Access and Error primary attribute tables created in normalization process with simple aggregate values.
 These are primitive data presentations of the data warehouse.
 More complex data Slicing and Dicing is done in [MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts).

+If you find this code useful please contribute a :star: to the repository.
+It will also be encouragement to complete MySQL2ApacheECharts.
 #### Access Log View by Browser
 Database View - apache_logs.access_ua_browser_family_list - data from LogFormat: combined & csv2mysql
 ![view-access_ua_browser_family_list.png](./assets/access_ua_browser_list.png)